dennykorsukewitz/VSCode-AddFolderToWorkspace/README.md

 # AddFolderToWorkspace

-**AddFolderToWorkspace** is an extension that adds the selected folder to the workspace (VSC Workspace).
+**AddFolderToWorkspace** is an extension that adds the selected folder to the workspace (VSC Workspace). \
+Of course, you can use the already built-in function (`workbench.action.addRootFolder`).
+But then you have to click through all the folders again and again.

 | Repository | GitHub | Visual Studio Marketplace |
 | ------ | ------ | ------ |